What made you interested in space law?

 Could you give us an example of such an instrument?

 There are one or two laws of similar nature that are currently operational.
 Service of summons, notice, etc. can be done with the help of foreign courts via similar tools in India.
-Evidence can also be taken in similar fashion.
+Evidence will work in a similar fashion.
 This became possible as a result of the intergovernmental efforts like Hague Conferences.

 What do you have to say to the community of lawyers?